msolefonte/vco/docs/immortal-empires/legion-of-chaos.md

   * Destroy or vassalise factions:
     * Shadow Legion
   * **Reward**:
-    * _Everchosen_: +20 diplomatic relations for Daemons of Chaos, Warriors of Chaos, Beastmen and Norsca.
+    * _Everchosen_: +20 diplomatic relations for Daemons of Chaos, Warriors of Chaos, Beastmen and Norsca, Crown of Domination passive ability
-_Reward flavour text:_ Rage and humiliation burning in his soul, Be'lakor places the Crown of Domination upon your brow and kneels before you, the true Everchosen. wh_dlc01_item_passive_the_crown_of_domination.png

 * **Route III - Frozen Heart**
   * "Ursun has forsaken you.
 He has forsaken Kislev!
 Give yourselves fully to the Dark Brothers.
 Only through their strength will we find salvation!"